 - (7) Proof of the landowner's consent if the applicant will not own the property.

-- (8) Location of all structures on the property and all structures on any adjacent property within 50 feet of the property lines, together with the distance of the structures to the tower.
+- (8) The location of all structures on the property and all structures on any adjacent property within 50 feet of the property lines, together with the distance of the structures to the tower.

 - (9) The names and addresses of adjacent landowners based on the latest assessment roles available from the municipality.